 For the purpose of fingerprinting we extract a small aliquot from each sample prior to any of the processing for sequencing.
 This aliquot is genotyped on a set of 96 common SNPs.
 These SNPs have been carefully selected so that they enable the identity validation of each of our read groups separately.
-This ensures that the aggregated sample (comprising of about 24 reads groups) consist of data only from the intended sample.
+This ensures that the aggregated sample (comprising 24 read groups) consists of data only from the intended sample.
 The genotyping is performed using a Fluidigm AccessArray with our custom SNPs and the comparison is done using Picard's CheckFingerprints which calculates the LogOddsRatio (LOD) of the sequence data matching versus not matching the genotype data.